openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 transformations**.

-The main benefit of using Model Optimizer Graph API is that it hides some internal implementation details (the fact that the graph contains data nodes) and provides API to perform safe and predictable graph manipulations.
+The main benefit of using Model Optimizer Graph API is that it hides some internal implementation details (the fact that the graph contains data nodes), provides API to perform safe and predictable graph manipulations and adds operation semantic to the graph.
 This is achieved with introduction of concepts of ports and connections.
-This chapter is dedicated to the Model Optimizer Graph API and does not cover 2 other non-recommended APIs.
-Refer to the next two sections for more details.
+This chapter is dedicated to the Model Optimizer Graph API and does not cover other two non-recommended APIs.

 ### Ports <a name="intro-ports"></a>